Linaro/Connect/_posts/bkk19/sessions/2019-02-08-boot-requirements-and-strategies-for-the-edge.md

 ---
 categories:
 - bkk19
-description: '> Edge computing has some unique requirements and challenges in the boot area.
-We provide an overview of these, and the strategies available to meet those requirements.'
+description: Edge computing has some unique requirements and challenges in the boot area.
+We provide an overview of these, and the strategies available to meet those requirements.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-411.png